ox/resume/readme.md

 I have a passion for reducing avoidable engineering errors and burdens, notably time wasted just waiting for something to happen, or not being confident in the correctness of a change.
 I combat these wherever I can by automating testing, measuring errors and sources, and using tools like Kubernetes to manage operations.
 I believe that better products are built by agile, confident teams.

 I am deeply interested in music, namely machine-based composition.
 Algorithmic composition is an interesting collaboration between the artist and the machine, creating previously unimaginable music.

-I spend my spare time researching music theory and modular synthesis.
+I am also interested in exploring various programming languages like Haskell and Erlang to study new approaches to solving problems.